IlgssonBraga/questions-platform/README.md

 # :page_with_curl: About

 This project is a small full stack application using the Node.js renderer for static files.
-Users can add questions, read and answer questions.
+Users can add, read and answer questions.

 # :wrench: Technologies used